SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Installing_a_DMA/Installing_Windows.md

     - Default: Typical TCP/IP Settings
     - Workgroup: SKYLINE

-3. Activate Windows.
+1. Activate Windows.

 > [!NOTE]
 > After installing Microsoft Windows:
->
 > - Make sure to log on with the Administrator account before you continue.
 Do not use a regular user account with administrative rights.
-> - Make sure the Windows setting "fast startup" is not activated.
+> - Make sure the Windows setting *fast startup* is not activated.

 ## Installing the Windows device drivers